karlkfi/kpt-config-sync/docs/monitoring_and_debugging.md

 All metrics are available for scraping at port 8675.
 Prometheus includes a process that you can optionally choose to
-[run on your cluster](https://prometheus.io/docs/prometheus/latest/getting_started/) alongside the Nomos processes.
+[run on your cluster](https://prometheus.io/docs/prometheus/latest/getting_started/) alongside the GKE Policy Management processes.
 This process must be configured to scrape the metrics which you are interested in.

 Alternatively you can use
 [Prometheus Operator](https://coreos.com/operators/prometheus/docs/latest/)
 which is an abstraction layer provided by CoreOS to simplify conifguration of metrics scraping.
-The following ServiceMonitor manifest will scrape all Nomos metrics every 10 seconds:
+The following ServiceMonitor manifest will scrape all GKE Policy Management metrics every 10 seconds:

 ```yaml
 apiVersion: monitoring.coreos.com/v1